vowstar/k210-linux-nommu/linux-kernel/Documentation/filesystems/fsverity.rst

 fs-verity (``fs/verity/``) is a support layer that filesystems can hook into to support transparent integrity and authenticity protection of read-only files.
-Currently, it is supported by the ext4 and f2fs filesystems.
+Currently, it is supported by the ext4, f2fs, and btrfs filesystems.
 Like fscrypt, not too much filesystem-specific code is needed to support fs-verity.

 fs-verity is similar to `dm-verity
 <https://www.kernel.org/doc/Documentation/device-mapper/verity.txt>`_